tomm/popup-mos/docs/MOS.md

 Set and read the ESP32 real-time clock

+NB: Requires MOS 1.03 or greater

 ### VDU

 Syntax: `*VDU <char1> <char2> ... <charN>`

 Write a stream of characters to the VDP

+NB: Requires MOS 1.03 or greater